CBT Therapy & Counselling Services in Birmingham & Online

 - Difficulties with ‘trust’.
 Whilst these are often born out of adverse childhood experiences, a lack of trust can make life very lonely.
 Learning to build trust and developing wisdom about trust can take time, courage and persistence.

 - A lack of supportive friends and family.
 We are social beings and isolation or disconnection are major causes of poor psychological well-being.
 Part of our work may involve building up relationships and social circles to create a greater sense of belonging.

-What makes Openforwards different to the other therapists and counsellors?
+What makes Openforwards different from other therapists and counsellors?

 Get the skills you need to move forward with your life.

-Our Therapy & Counselling will teach you the best coping strategies to deal with your difficulties.
+Our Therapy & Counselling services will teach you the best coping strategies to deal with your difficulties.